5574 Invoicing Specialist-Clinique Coordinator

-7. Prepares supply packets for purchase and prepares a comprehensive calendar/planner specific to the University by including the holiday and academic calendars, sports schedules, and other campus events.
+6. Prepares a comprehensive calendar/planner specific to the University by including the holiday and academic calendars, sports schedules, and other campus events.

-The Art and School Supply/Clinique Coordinator is supervised by the Director of the Bookstore and supervises part-time and student employees.
+The Invoicing Specialist/Clinique Coordinator is supervised by the Operations Manager and supervises part-time and student employees.

 OFFICE OF HUMAN RESOURCES